 The holiday season is a busy time for everyone, and doubly so for moms.
 With so much happening in the month of December, setting New Year’s resolutions often gets overlooked.

+And keeping them is even harder.
 For those who do take the time to set goals, many don’t make it past January 17th.
-Regardless of busy schedules, moms can and should set goals for themselves.
+Regardless of busy schedules, moms can set goals for themselves.
+And you, mama, deserve to keep goals that will support you.

-Whether you’re looking to improve your finances or boost your well-being, you deserve to focus your energy on keeping those resolutions.
+Whether you’re looking to boost your well-being, improve your finances, or enjoy more “me time,” you deserve to focus your energy on keeping those resolutions.

-Let us show you how with 5 easy ways you can make and keep your New Year’s Resolutions!
-We’ve also included a FREE printable financial advent calendar to get you going!
+We’re not going to pretend it’s easy, but we’re sharing 5 ways you can make and keep your New Year’s Resolutions this year!
+We’ve also included a free printable financial advent calendar to get you going!

 1. Plan Your Short-Term and Long-Term Goals